Daniela Larreal: Early and personal life

 Daniela Greluis Larreal Chirinos was born on 2 October 1973 in Maracaibo, Zulia, Venezuela, the daughter of cyclist Daniel Larreal, who won a silver medal at the 1971 Pan American Games and was considered the best cyclist in Venezuelan history.
 She was also Indigenous.
+Her mother was called Gladis Teresa.
 Her father introduced her to cycling; she was already fast on a velodrome track when young and began competing when she was 8, representing the Capital District in the 1986 youth Vuelta de Lara.
 She preferred swimming as a child and was the Venezuelan junior freestyle swimming champion over both 50m and 100m when she was 13.
 She then began training seriously in track cycling in 1989.
 At one point, Larreal began studying police science but put this aside to focus on cycling.
 She later completed a degree in physical education in Venezuela, having studied alongside her career.
 When she moved to the United States, she started a two-year course for the equivalent qualification.

 Like other successful athletes, the Venezuelan regime awarded Larreal with a house and car; after leaving the country, Larreal revealed to Spanish media that such houses were being invaded by squatters due to the crisis in Venezuela, and the cars were cheap models that she could cycle faster than.